sproutcore/guides/source/using_handlebars.md

 {{view InfoView}}
 </html>

-h4.
-Setting Child View Templates
+#### Setting Child View Templates

-If you'd like to specify the template your child views use (instead of having to place them in a separate Handlebars file), you can use the block form of the +{{view}}+ helper.
+If you'd like to specify the template your child views use (instead of having to place them in a separate Handlebars file), you can use the block form of the `{{view}}` helper.
 We might rewrite the above example like this:

 <javascript>
 App.UserView = SC.View.extend({